ckim55/credit-default-project/PROJECT_BRIEF.md

 ## Main Idea
 This project predicts whether a credit card customer will default next month.
 Instead of only training one classifier, the project builds a full data science pipeline with preprocessing, feature engineering, baseline comparison, validation-based threshold tuning, calibration analysis, and model explainability.

-## Why This Is Strong for CS439
+## Project Scope and Relevance
-The assignment asks for a research-driven data science problem, careful preprocessing, technical methodology, experiments, visualizations, and a reproducible GitHub repository.
-This project naturally covers all of those parts.
+This project is designed as a complete data science workflow that includes problem formulation, data preprocessing, feature engineering, model comparison, threshold tuning, evaluation, visualization, and reproducibility.
+The goal is to evaluate credit default prediction not only through accuracy, but also through recall, precision, calibration, and interpretability.

 ## Research Question
 Can feature engineering, class-imbalance-aware training, threshold tuning, and explainability improve both predictive performance and interpretability in credit card default risk prediction?